Nursing Home Staff Drug Abuse Consequences for Residents

 Even after performing background checks, a nursing home remains responsible for adequately supervising its staff.
 This means that a nursing home has a duty to investigate, reprimand, or discharge any employees whom they know are showing up to work high or abusing drugs while on the job.

 Employers are also legally responsible when they should have reasonably known that an employee is abusing drugs.
 In other words, a nursing home can’t hide its head in the sand like an ostrich.
 If you see staff members who appear intoxicated or high—or if you suspect that painkillers or other drugs are missing from your loved one’s room—notify the facility’s management.
 They will have a duty to investigate and take appropriate action.
 If they don’t, you may file a legal claim for negligent supervision against the facility.

 Contact a Clearwater, Florida, Nursing Home Attorney Today

 Nursing home residents deserve competent care, and you must hold facilities responsible for failing to supervise their staff.
-At Dolman Law Group Accident Injury Lawyers, PA, we help neglected nursing home residents get the compensation they deserve.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we help neglected nursing home residents get the compensation they deserve.
 Our lawyers are happy to sit down with you to discuss the details of your case and offer some options as to how you can take legal action.
-Dolman Law Group Accident Injury Lawyers, PA has extensive experience in handling cases of nursing home abuse and neglect and understands the sensitivity of the matter and how damaging nursing home abuse and neglect can be.
+Sibley Dolman Gipe Accident Injury Lawyers, PA has extensive experience in handling cases of nursing home abuse and neglect and understands the sensitivity of the matter and how damaging nursing home abuse and neglect can be.
 Consider our attorneys as your legal representatives in your nursing home abuse claim.
 We will give you the personal attention one would expect from smaller firms with the resources and results of a large firm.